Hello, world

 That's much easier on the eyes, don't you agree?

-where we are going to write a test for our hello
+where we are going to write tests for our Greeter

 The next step is to run the test.